 Please keep tape away from the area to the upper right of the label.
 That is considered our "postage area" and tape makes it difficult for the postage to stick to the mail piece.

 125 Lomb Memorial Drive

 Monday - Friday: 8 a.m. - 4:30 p.m.

 Campus Post Offices

-The Campus Post Offices are conveniently located in Nathaniel Rochester Hall and Global Village.
+The Campus Post Office are conveniently located in .
 Student facing for incoming and outgoing letter mail and packages; open to the public.
 Select postal services available, as well as packaging, envelopes and drop off of pre-paid packages.